top of page

 Bride in white dress holds bouquet, standing beside a woman in navy dress.
 They smile in a garden with a manor in the background.
 Shaw House, Newbury

-A few of my go-to tricks for getting natural, joyful group photos?
+A few of my go-to tricks for getting natural, joyful group photos

 Encouraging movement – little shifts in weight, turning towards each other, and natural interactions always look better than stiff poses.